CarolinaChavezDavid/Learning-React/README.md

 </details>

 ### Components
-Components are small pieces of code encapsulated and reusable that could or could not have states.
+Components are small pieces of code that are encapsulated, reusable and could or could not have states.
 An state could how the information of a component could be in certain moment

-#### Props, comunication between components
+#### Props, communication between components

 ### Hooks
+ * **Use Effect** Lets you perform side effects in function components

 ### Testing
-We can test React application with [JEST](https://jestjs.io/)
+We can test React applications with [JEST](https://jestjs.io/)

 ### Useful commands